|

 harmonic colorations to the music."
 His reading of the Brahms Sonata had

 "flashes of youthful virtuosity and magisterial poise."
-Harris Goldsmith of the

 American Record Guide concurred, praising Sgouros for his "admirably